pmartR/PMart_ShinyApp/README.md

 R or the package itself.
 The following capabilities, presented in the order of a traditional `omics analysis, are available in the GUI:

 - Data upload.
-Upload data files, sample information, and biomolecule metadata.
+Upload expression data, sample information, and biomolecule metadata.
 See the data-requirements section for details.
 - Data transformation (raw to log2)
 - Group assignment (main effects, covariates, pairing structure)
 - Exploratory data analysis.
 PCA, missing-variable plots, correlation heatmaps, and more.